Apply Point MBA Admissions Consulting

 Don’t forget the basics.
 One of our mottos is: "Clarity above all things."
 When you write an essay for your application, leave no room for misinterpretation.
 The reader needs to see the story how you do.
 Crisp and untangled writing is also best given character count limitations and how much you need to share.

-Qualities to Highlight in Your MBA Application: Integrity and a Sense of Community
+Qualities that MBA Admissions Committees Look for in Applicants: Integrity and a Sense of Community

 This week, we’ll examine the key tenets of the business school application: leadership, teamwork, innovation, and integrity.